 - Introduction

-- Companies Act, 2013
+- Sweat Equity Shares provisions as under Companies Act,2013

+- Applicability

 - SEBI (Issue of Sweat Equity) Regulations, 2002

 - Sweat equity shares may be issued to employee and directors

 - Special Resolution

 - Issue of Sweat Equity Shares to Promoters

 - Pricing of Sweat Equity Shares

 - Valuation of Intellectual Property

 - Accounting Treatment

 - Placing of Auditors before Annual General Meeting

 - Ceiling on Managerial Remuneration

 - Lock-in

 - Listing

 - Applicability of Takeover

+- Power to relax strict enforcement of the regulations

-- LESSON ROUND UP
+- LESSON ROUNDUP

 - GLOSSARY

-- SELF-TEST QUESTIONS
+- TEST YOURSELF

 Factors behind the success of any company is its ability to attract top talent while retaining those already working within the company.
 One of the ways in which companies attract and retain key employees is by rewarding them with equity shares.
-Traditionally, these types of equity shares are called Sweat Equity Shares which is administered by the SEBI (Issue of Sweat Equity) Regulations, 2002, in case of a listed company and by the Companies Act, 2013, in case of unlisted company respectively.